 - Ensuring legal requirements, such as annual filing deadlines relevant to the organization, are met.

-If the nonprofit has a paid staff, the Secretary can delegate many of these tasks to staff members.
-Whether the Secretary handles these tasks personally or entrusts them to a staff member, the Secretary is responsible for ensuring that these tasks are handled.
+If the nonprofit has a paid staff, a staff member may be appointed as the Secretary or an assistant to the Secretary to assist with these tasks.
+Whether the Secretary handles these tasks personally or entrusts them to a staff member, the Secretary is responsible for ensuring that these tasks are properly handled.